Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: INTRODUCTION

 Observatories trying to detect the 21-cm hydrogen line are designed in one of two ways.
-First, the interferometric approach such as HERA \citep{deboer_hydrogen_2017}, SKA \citep{dewdney_square_2009}, LOFAR \citep{van_haarlem_lofar_2013}, MWA \citep{tingay_murchison_2013} trying to map the spatially fluctuating power spectrum of the 21-cm hydrogen line.
+First, the interferometric approach such as HERA \citep{deboer_hydrogen_2017}, SKA \citep{dewdney_square_2009}, LOFAR \citep{van_haarlem_lofar_2013}, MWA \citep{tingay_murchison_2013} attempting to characterise the spatial fluctuations of the 21-cm hydrogen line.
 Second, the simpler approach uses a wide-beam single antenna system, thus averaging over the whole sky to measure the integrated emission of bright and faint radio objects.
-However, they are harder to calibrate to detect millikelvin-level signals.
-These measurements are known as the sky-averaged experiment \citep{liu_global_2013} with observatories such as EDGES \citep{bowman_toward_2008}, SARAS 2 and 3 \citep{singh_saras_2018-1, singh_detection_2021}, LEDA \citep{price_design_2018}, PRIZM \citep{philip_probing_2018}, REACH \citep{de_lera_acedo_reach_2019} and many more in the low radio frequency regime enabling us to access CD and EOR directly.
+However, they are harder to calibrate as opposed to multi-antenna systems e.g. the phase shift calibration of a single antenna, and lower resolving power to detect millikelvin-level signals.
+These measurements are known as the sky-averaged or global signal experiment \citep{liu_global_2013} with observatories such as EDGES \citep{bowman_toward_2008}, SARAS 2 and 3 \citep{singh_saras_2018-1, singh_detection_2022}, LEDA \citep{price_design_2018}, PRIZM \citep{philip_probing_2018}, REACH \citep{de_lera_acedo_reach_2022} and many more in the low radio frequency regime to probe the CD and EOR.

 Researchers from EDGES \citep{bowman_absorption_2018} were the first to claim a detection of an absorption profile at CD with a flattened Gaussian shape, centred at $f_{0,21} = 78 \pm 1$ MHz with an amplitude of $A_{21} = 500^{+500}_{-200}$ mK.
-This result contradicts the current astrophysical models of \citep{cohen_charting_2017}, who postulated a Gaussian-like profile with a maximum amplitude of around $A_{21} \approx 240$ mK.
-Moreover, re-examination of the EDGES data analysis by \cite{hills_concerns_2018} concluded that the best fitting profile reported by EDGES is not a unique solution and contains unphysical values in the foreground model with the possibility of an uncalibrated sinusoidal structure in the data.
-This, therefore, raised concerns and ignited a scientific debate \citep{bowman_reply_2018} around the results of EDGES.
-Possible candidates to resolve this issue could include new physics, where we either have excessive cooling of the IGM beyond the adiabatic limit involving dark-matter particle interaction \citep{barkana_possible_2018, barkana_signs_2018, munoz_insights_2018} or an enhanced radio background \citep{jana_radio_2019, fialkov_signature_2019, mirocha_what_2019} with extreme implications on high-redshift star-formation \citep{mittal_implications_2022}.
+This result is in tension with the astrophysical models of \citep{cohen_charting_2017}, who postulated a Gaussian-like profile with a maximum amplitude of around $A_{21} \approx 240$ mK.
+Consequently, candidates to explain these results include new physics, where we either have excessive cooling of the IGM beyond the adiabatic limit involving dark-matter particle interaction \citep{barkana_possible_2018, barkana_signs_2018, munoz_insights_2018} or an enhanced radio background \citep{jana_radio_2019, fialkov_signature_2019, mirocha_what_2019} with strong implications on high-redshift star-formation \citep{mittal_implications_2022}.